mingdong-li/mingdong-li.github.io/_pages/about.md

 I am a final-year Ph.D. candidate in Individualized Interdisciplinary Program (Robotics and Autonomous Systems) at <a href="https://ais.hkust.edu.hk/">Academy of Interdisciplinary Studies (AIS)</a> of Hong Kong University of Science and Technology (**HKUST**), supervised by <a href="https://facultyprofiles.hkust.edu.hk/profiles.php?profile=yiwen-wang-eewangyw">Prof. Yiwen Wang</a> (<a href="https://bmi.hkust.edu.hk/">CCEL in HKUST</a>).
 Before joining HKUST,  I received my M.Eng (**Zhejiang Univ.** 2021) and B.Eng (**Tongji Univ.** 2018) in Mechanical Engineering.

-My research interest lies in the intersection of **brain-machine interface**, **neural science** and **artificial intelligence**.
+My research interest lies in the intersection of **brain-machine interface**, **neuroscience** and **artificial intelligence**.
 Now I focus on modeling point processes (neuronal spike trains)  for understanding neural populations in Brain-machine Interfaces.
 And I also did some work on brain-inspired intelligence for mechanical product design.
 I am broadly interested in
-1. Developing interpretable methods in neuroscience for understanding how neurons are organized to represent, process and transmit information in a data-driven way
+1. Developing interpretable methods in neuroscience to understand how neurons are organized to represent, process, and transmit information using data-driven approaches
-2. Building brain-inspired machine intelligence framework for bridging the gap between artificial and biological neural networks
+2. Creating brain-inspired machine intelligence frameworks to bridge the gap between artificial neural networks and biological neural networks.
-3. Applications in brain-machine interface, robotics learning, wearable computers and solving questions in multiple areas, etc
+3. Exploring applications in brain-machine interfaces, robotics learning, wearable computing, and realizing intelligent product design, etc.

 # 🔥 News
-- *[2024.10]*: Awarded DAAD AInet Fellowship and invited to join the Postdoctoral Networking Tour in Artificial Intelligence
+- *[2024.Oct]*: Awarded DAAD AInet Fellowship and invited to join the Postdoctoral Networking Tour in Artificial Intelligence
-- *[2024.04]*: Two papers are accepted to EMBC 2024!
+- *[2024.Apr]*: Two papers were accepted to EMBC 2024!
 I am honored with NextGen Scholar Award.
-- *[2023.11]*: Gave a talk on Tracking Dynamic Neural Connectivity in seminar of Robotics and Autonomous Systems Thrust
+- *[2023.Nov]*: Gave a talk on Tracking Dynamic Neural Connectivity in seminar of Robotics and Autonomous Systems Thrust
-- *[2023.08]*: We organized <a href="https://ias.hkust.edu.hk/events/the-4th-international-workshop-on-neural-engineering-and-rehabilitation#:~:text=Welcome%20to%20the%20official%20website,science%2C%20computation%2C%20and%20robotics.">the 4th International Workshop on Neural Engineering & Rehabilitation</a> in Chengdu China
+- *[2023.Aug]*: We organized <a href="https://ias.hkust.edu.hk/events/the-4th-international-workshop-on-neural-engineering-and-rehabilitation#:~:text=Welcome%20to%20the%20official%20website,science%2C%20computation%2C%20and%20robotics.">the 4th International Workshop on Neural Engineering & Rehabilitation</a> in Chengdu China
-- *[2023.08]*: A paper is accepted to ESWA.
+- *[2023.Aug]*: A paper was accepted to ESWA.
 I finished my master study eventually!
-- *[2023.04]*: A paper is accepted to EMBC 2023.
+- *[2023.Apr]*: A paper was accepted to EMBC 2023.
-- *[2022.11]*: I passed my PhD Qualifying Examination!
+- *[2022.Nov]*: Passed my PhD Qualifying Examination!
 <!-- - *2022.09*: A paper is accepted by IJPR. -->
 <!-- - *2022.04*: A paper is accepted to EMBC 2022. -->
 <!-- *2021.09*: Join CCEL Group of HKUST! -->